recapping SXSW

 Musical performance: Golden Dawn Arkestra

 Did I pay $27 for a show at the Sahara Lounge while literally surrounded by free entertainment?
 I sure did.
-But in my defense, the lineup included Walker Lukens, the Bright Light Social Hour, and Golden Dawn Arkestra — some of Austin's best rock entertainers.
+But in my defense, the lineup included Walker Lukens, the Bright Light Social Hour, and Golden Dawn Arkestra — some of Austin's best entertainers.
 The evening peaked with a "Ritual to the Sun King," led by the Arkestra in psychedelic garb that was equally ready for the desert or the disco.
 Flute melodies and hand percussion pushed this theatrical blues and dance jam into semi-jazzy territory, and we all forgot what planet we were from. — BC